Show Dates and Hours

 How much do tickets cost?

-Tickets are $10 for adults and $5 for children ages 6-12.
-Children under 6 are free!
+Tickets are $12 for adults and $5 for children ages 6-12.
+Children under 6 and members of the Military are free!

 How do I purchase tickets?